Probing Neural Topology of Large Language Models

 \section{Graph Probing}

 \paragraph{Neural Topology.}

-To construct neural graphs from LLMs, we draw inspiration from neuroscience where functional brain networks are derived from temporal correlations in fMRI or EEG activation signals~\cite{bassett2017network, vertes2012simple, bullmore2011brain}, as shown in Figure~\ref{fig::method}.
-Formally, given an LLM composed of stacked attention layers, the neural topology is constructed as follows:
+To construct neural graphs from LLMs, we draw inspiration from neuroscience where functional brain networks are derived from temporal correlations in fMRI or EEG activation signals~\citep{bassett2017network, vertes2012simple, bullmore2011brain}, as shown in Figure~\ref{fig::method}.
+Given an LLM composed of stacked attention layers, the neural topology is constructed as follows:

-where neurons at each layer produce a time series of hidden states $\mathbf{H}$ as the model processes a token sequence $X=[x_0,x_1,\ldots,x_t]$, and the temporal co-activation patterns among neurons define their \textit{functional connectivity}.
-We capture this through a complete $n \times n$ weighted connectivity matrix $\mathbf{A}$, where each node corresponds to a neuron and each edge weight $a_{ij}$ represents the Pearson correlation coefficient between the activation time series of two neurons~\cite{bassett2017network, fotiadis2024structure}.
-Meanwhile, the LLM is trained for auto-regressive next-token prediction, with performance commonly measured by perplexity~\cite{bengio2003neural} which corresponds to the exponentiated average negative log-likelihood over the token sequence:
+where neurons at each layer produce a time series of hidden states $\mathbf{H}$ as the model processes a token sequence $X=[x_0,x_1,\ldots,x_t]$ ($n$ and $t$ represent the number of neurons and tokens), and the temporal co-activation patterns among neurons define their \textit{functional connectivity}.
+We capture this through a complete $n \times n$ weighted connectivity matrix $\mathbf{A}$, where each node corresponds to a neuron and each edge weight $a_{ij}$ represents the Pearson correlation coefficient between the activation time series of a pair of neurons $i$ and $j$~\citep{bassett2017network, fotiadis2024structure}.

-The graph is dynamically induced by the specific token sequence, and our goal is to investigate whether the text-responsive neural topology is linked to how well the model predicts the text.